chromium/axiom/doc/explainer.md

 ## File Systems on the web

 If you want to work with files on the web you've got a number of options.
 You can roll your your own Indexed DB based file system or use Chrome's DOM File System to store thing on the client side.
-If you need cloud based storage you might integrate with Google Drive, OneDrive, DropBox, Box.net, or others.
+Need cloud based storage?
+You can depend on one or more web APIs for Google Drive, OneDrive, DropBox, Box.net, or others.

-If you've got more specialized needs, you might cook up your own way of talking to a node.js server or write a native app that embeds a browser in order to talk directly to the local machine.
+If you've got more specialized needs, something like [Atom](https://atom.io/) or [Cloud9](https://c9.io/), you might cook up your own way of talking to a node.js server or write a native app that embeds a browser in order to talk directly to the local machine.

-The situation without Axiom can be crudely summarized with this diagram:
+The situation can be crudely summarized with this diagram:

 ![Diagram of File System access without Axiom](fs-without-axiom.png)

-The cross-browser portion of your app lives in the browser, and you come up with a scheme to get a the relevant file system data.
-Each back end is a little different though, so you'll probably choose something that seems right at the time.
+The cross-browser portion of your app lives in the blue, the web browser or something like it.
+For file access, you come up with a scheme to get a the relevant file system data.
+Each back end is a little different though, so you'll probably choose the one thing that seems right at the time.
 If your needs change, you'll have to do some refactoring later.

-If you end up writing your own server or custom browser embedding, you'll need a file system API (and tests) to go along with it.
+If you end up writing your own server or custom browser embedding, you'll need a file system API to go along with it.

-Axiom adds a normalization layer to this story...
+Axiom adds a normalization layer to this story.

 ![Diagram of File System access with Axiom](fs-with-axiom.png)

+The Axiom library works in modern web browsers *and* node.js, meaning that your file system code can be much more portable.

-Here, your client application always conducts file system access via to the Axiom API.
-File System drivers, provided by third parties (or your own) handle the access to and from the underlying storage.
-If you have special needs you can implement your own messaging transport and leverage the Axiom API and streaming file systems for the rest.
+Clients that depend on Axiom conduct all file system access through the Axiom API.
+File System drivers provided by third parties handle the access to and from the underlying storage.

+Clients with special needs can provide their own file system drivers.
+As a bonus, most custom solutions can be solved with just a new transport layer (a way for the browser to speak to your custom storage back end).

 ## Processes and Streams